Rhydon1337/linux-kernel-ata-sniffer/README.md

 ## How it works

-I started to explore the kernel in order to understand which part of the Linux ATA driver is responsible for sending the ATA command.
+I started to explore the kernel sources in order to understand which part of the Linux ATA driver is responsible for sending the ATA command.

 I found that the unexported function ata_qc_issue is the one that actually sends the commands.